getzep/zep/README.md

 [![Zep Demo Video](https://img.youtube.com/vi/d6ryNEvMXno/maxresdefault.jpg)](https://www.youtube.com/watch?v=d6ryNEvMXno)

-<h2>Use as drop-in replacements for LangChain or LlamaIndex components, or with a frameworkless app.</h2>
+##

 ## ⭐️ Core Features
 ### 💬 Designed for building conversational LLM applications
-- Understands chat messages, roles, and user metadata, not just texts and embeddings.
+- Manage users, sessions, chat messages, chat roles, and more, not just texts and embeddings.
+- Build autopilots, agents, Q&A over docs apps, chatbots, and more.

+### 🛠️ Use as drop-in replacements for LangChain or LlamaIndex components, or with a frameworkless app.
-- Zep Memory and VectorStore implementations are shipped with your favorite frameworks: LangChain, LangChain.js, LlamaIndex, and more.
+- Zep Memory and VectorStore implementations are shipped with LangChain, LangChain.js, and LlamaIndex.
+- Python & TypeScript/JS SDKs for easy integration with your LLM app.
+- TypeScript/JS SDK supports edge deployment.

 ### 🔎 Vector Database with Hybrid Search
 - Populate your prompts with relevant documents and chat history.